sashadev-sky/Widgetry/README.md

 # React Widgetry

 - Fully responsive set of reusable components made with React

 - Integrates various APIs onto a single platform for a user to have available at their fingertips

 - User-centered design that includes crowd-pleasing features such as parallax scrolling and a subtly matching color palette.

-Environment Setup:
+## Environment:

-  - React
+* React 16.14.0 (Framework)

-  - Node
+* Node 16.1.0 (Environment)

-  - Babel
+* npm 7.13.0 (Package Manager)

-  - Webpack
+* Webpack 5.x (Bundler)

+* Babel 7.x (Transpiler)

+## Setup

+In the project directory, you can run:

+**Development**

+* `npm install` - Install dependencies

+* `npm run start` - Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The page will reload if you make edits.

+**Production**

+* `npm run build` - Builds the app for production to the `dist` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.
+The build is minified.

+* `npm run serve` - Serves the production build.

 ## Clock Widget

 - Analog clock component

 ## Tabs Widget

 - Interactive tabs widget that updates panes